San Francisco Bay Area: Colleges and universities

 San José State University is the oldest public university on the West Coast and the founding campus of the California State University.

 The Bay Area is home to a large number of colleges and universities.
 The first institution of higher education in the Bay Area, Santa Clara University, was founded by Jesuits in 1851, who also founded the University of San Francisco in 1855.
 San Jose State University was founded in 1857 and is the oldest public college on the West Coast of the United States.
 According to the Brookings Institution, 45% of residents of the two-county San Jose metro area have a college degree, and 43% of residents in the five-county San Francisco metro area have a college degree, the second and fourth-highest ranked metro areas in the country for higher educational attainment.

-As of 2024, Stanford University is the highest ranked university in the Bay Area by U.S. News & World Report, and its business school is ranked No. 1 in the US, Canada, Europe and Asia by Bloomberg Businessweek.
-The University of California, Berkeley has been among the two highest-ranked public universities in the country for over two decades.
-Additionally, San Jose State University and Sonoma State University were ranked 3rd and 12th, respectively, among regional public colleges in the West Coast by U.S. News & World Report in 2024.
+As of 2025, Stanford University is the highest-ranked national university in the Bay Area by U.S. News & World Report, and was ranked fourth among national private universities.
+The University of California, Berkeley was ranked first among national public universities and sixth globally by U.S. News and World Report in 2025.
+Stanford University and the University of California, Berkeley, strengthened by their co-location in the Bay Area, form one of three pairs of "super-brands" of universities alongside Harvard and MIT in Boston and Oxford and Cambridge in the United Kingdom.
+Additionally, San Jose State University and Saint Mary's College were ranked 4th and 7th, respectively, among regional universities in the West by U.S. News & World Report in 2025, with the Cal Poly Maritime Academy ranking 2nd among regional colleges in the West in 2025.

 University of California, Berkeley (top) and Stanford University (bottom) are two of the highest ranked universities in the world.